Marcus Jones’ late punt return lifts Patriots over Jets 10-3

 The Patriots moved the ball well at times, with Mac Jones completing 23 of 27 passes for 246 yards.
 But they were only 4 of 15 on third down and had only one field goal — with Nick Folk missing two attempts — despite getting inside the Jets 30 three times.

-New York sacked Jones six times, but managed only 103 yards on offense.
-Zach Wilson was just 9 of 22 for 77 yards, and Braden Mann punted 10 times.
+New York sacked Jones six times, but managed only 103 yards on offense and six first downs.
+Zach Wilson was just 9 of 22 for 77 yards, and Mann punted 10 times.
+In the second half, the Jets had just 2 yards on seven possessions.

+Jets coach Robert Saleh said he thought their defense was “outstanding.”
+He likened the offense’s second-half effort to dog feces.
+But he said it wasn’t just on the second-year quarterback.

+“We couldn’t run the ball. either, so there’s a lot of things that we got to look at to see if we can find some efficiency in the offense,” Saleh said.
+“It just wasn’t good enough.”

-Back-to-back plays involving Denzel Mims and Jonathan Jones kept the Jets alive late in the fourth.
+Back-to-back plays involving New York wide receiver Denzel Mims and New England cornerback Jonathan Jones kept the Jets alive late in the fourth.

-First, Jones dived in front of Mims and dropped a near interception along the sideline.
-Then, Mims was called for defensive holding, negating what would have been a sack on Wilson.
+First, Jones dived in front of Mims and dropped a near interception.
+Then, Jones was called for defensive holding on Mims, negating what would have been a sack by Mack Wilson.

-But New York couldn’t move the ball with their new set of downs and were forced to punt three plays later.
+But New York couldn’t move the ball with their new set of downs and were forced to punt.

-It was a rough kicking day overall for New England, with a usually dependable Folk bouncing a 44-yard attempt off the crossbar in the second quarter, and going wide left from 43 yards early in the third.

-Folk kicked without his usual holder, after punter Jake Bailey was placed on injured reserve Saturday with a back issue.
-Veteran punter Michael Palardy replaced him.
+“Complete domination.
+That’s kind of what what we wanted to do,” Patriots defensive lineman Deatrich Wise, Jr. said.
+“We wanted to stop the run and affect the pass.
+And I thought we did that.”

 SACK MAN